CVE-2022-33994:- Stored XSS in WordPress

 I found a Stored Cross Site Scripting vulnerability in WordPress that got rejected and got labeled as Informative by the WordPress Team.
 Today is the 45th day since I reported the vulnerability and yet the vulnerability is not patched as of writing this and I leave this for the reader to decide what they think of this and whether I should write more posts like this or not.
 Also, this vulnerability is in the default full site block editor that comes shipped with a default WordPress installation, so the scope of this vulnerability increases.

-Update:- I reported a similar vulnerability to MSRC and they accepted it as a legit vulnerability and fixed it.
+Update:- I reported a similar vulnerability in Microsoft Docs to MSRC and they accepted it as a legit vulnerability and fixed it.

 Table of Contents

 - CVE-2022-33994:- Stored XSS in WordPress via improper validation of SVG file loaded over an URL.

 WordPress is the most popular Content Management System on this planet and runs more than 42% of all websites(that’s 810.6 million websites).
 It’s popularity and flexibility is what made it my choice for building my Blog.
 WordPress also comes with a lot options to make a site super secure, both at a code level and with plugins(which I don’t recommend).
 Now, it’s obvious that I’m biased towards WordPress and as such I don’t want to bore people by talking how great WordPress is.

 Finding a vulnerability in WordPress was one of the goals in my list of goals and this vulnerability helped me shorten my list of goals by one line.:-) Now, the WordPress Team considers this vulnerability as just informative but MITRE thinks this is a real vulnerability and allocated me a CVE ID.

 CVE-2022-33994:- Stored XSS in WordPress via improper validation of SVG file loaded over an URL.